-- After-school homework supervision (Hausaufgabenbetreuung), usually organised by private initiatives
+- Homework supervision, mostly organised by private initiatives

-The basic parental allowance (Basiselterngeld) compensates for 65% to 100% of the loss of income after the child’s birth, depending on the recipient’s net income prior to the birth.
+The Basic parental allowance is 65% to 100% depending on the net income before the birth.
 The lower the income, the higher the percentage.
-The minimum amount is 300 euros per month, while the maximum is 1800 euros per month.
-Parents can receive it for a maximum of 14 months in total and can split this time freely between themselves.
-One parent can claim the allowance for a minimum of 2 months and a maximum of 12 months.
-The allowance can only be claimed for the full 14 months if both parents are involved in caring for the child and both suffer a loss of income as a result.
-As single parents do not have a partner, they can receive the parental allowance for the full 14 months to compensate for their loss of income.
+It amounts to a minimum of 300 Euro and a maximum of 1,800 Euro per month.
+Fathers and mothers can receive it for a maximum of 14 months in total and can freely divide the period among themselves.
+One parent can claim a minimum of 2 and a maximum of 12 months.
+There is an entitlement to the full 14 months if both parents are involved in the care of the child and they lose their earned income as a result.
+Due to the lack of a partner, single parents can claim the full 14 months of parental allowance to compensate for the lost income.

-Partnership bonus (Partnerschaftsbonus): If both parents work part-time at the same time and work between 25 and 30 hours per week on average in four consecutive months, each parent receives additional monthly payments of the parental allowance “plus” for these four months (partnership bonus).
+Partnerschaftsbonus: If both parents work part-time at the same time and work an average of 25-30 hours per week in four consecutive months, each parent receives additional monthly amounts of parental allowance “plus” (partnership bonus) for these four months.